lowRISC/opentitan/doc/guides/getting_started/src/README.md

 Please file a [GitHub issue](https://github.com/lowRISC/opentitan/issues) if you need help or would like to propose a change to increase compatibility with other distributions.

 You will need at least **7GiB of available RAM** in order to build the Verilator simulation.
-If you have an FPGA and download the bitstream from our cloud bucket rather than building it locally (the default setup) then this constraint does not apply.
+If you are building another form of simulation, this constraint does not apply.

-If you are specifying a new machine to run top-level simulations of the whole of OpenTitan using Verilator, it is recommended that you have a minimum of **32GiB of physical RAM** and at least **512GiB of SSD/HDD storage** for the build tools, repository and Ubuntu installation.
+If you are specifying a new machine to run top-level simulations of the whole of OpenTitan using Verilator, it is recommended that you have a minimum of **32GiB of physical RAM** and at least **512GiB of disk storage** for the build tools, repository and Ubuntu installation.

 ## Step 2: Install dependencies using the package manager